mojowebinc/mojowebinc.github.io/pages/02ocm.md

 ---
 layout: page-fullwidth
 title:  "Change Management"
-subheadline:  "The only constant is change."
+subheadline:  "Enhanced Change Capability when you Need It."
-teaser: "The full-width page format gives you all the space you need to show your content using the grid."
+teaser: When your need to manage change exceeds available resources, Mojo-Web can help."
 breadcrumb: true
 categories:
     - design